-PGR STUDENT INDUCTION
+PGR STUDENT INDUCTION (compulsory for progression)

 The School of Engineering runs PGR student inductions in October and February every year.
 These days are very important for new PGR students because they explain the requirements of your degree and how to make progress.
-All students must attend, whether or not you are new to the University, and even if you have been in the School a few months before the next available induction event.
+It is compulsory for all students to attend, even if you have been in the School a few months before the next available induction event.